-Reflecting the life and death of an icon
+Reflecting on the life and death of a formidable artist

 ichael Jackson was larger than life.
 Now that he is gone we look back at all those years with tender eyes and come to the realization that they have passed.
-When an icon like M. J. dies, a part of my world also dies.
+When an icon like Michael Jackson dies, a part of my world also dies.
 I’m sure I’m not alone, as I hear his music blasting from the cars passing by.
 I see people rushing to buy that great album or see that super video one more time.
-Everything about Michael was extraordinary.
+Everything about Michael is extraordinary.

 I remember noticing something special about him and I was only nine.
 I can remember the notes being so crisp and the tempo exquisitely right.
 The timbre of his voice and the way he danced; there was something so markedly distinguishable about it.
 Even though I didn’t know anything as a child I knew there was something special.
 He then disappeared only to re-emerge in my early twenties with thrilling grooves from hell and his fantastic moves from the moon and the dances that lift the dead from their graves; that was so cool.
 But for me the best part of the show was to note the catharsis he evoked.
 Who was this guy anyway?